- Home

 - red and itchy eyes (conjunctivitis).

-While hair loss and scalp problems are rare with chemotherapy for mesothelioma, hair may thin.
+While hair loss and scalp problems are rare with chemotherapy for mesothelioma, some hair thinning may occur.
 Some people have trouble thinking clearly or experience short-term memory loss after chemotherapy, but this usually improves once treatment ends.

-For more on this, see Chemotherapy, Changes in thinking and memory and our brain fog podcast.
+For more on this, see Chemotherapy, Changes in thinking and memory, Peripheral neuropathy and our brain fog podcast.

 Video: What is chemotherapy?